bighuang624/bighuang624.github.io/_pages/about.md

 <!-- I am interested in technologies that allow machines and robots to learn like humans.
 In particular, I am committed to giving robots the ability to understand the world and learn from previous experiences, so that they can complete new tasks, acquire new skills or adapt to new environments rapidly with fewer samples through learning algorithms.
 Currently, my areas of interest include meta-learning, multi-task learning, and transfer learning on few/zero-shot learning tasks.
 I am also interested in deep learning, computer vision, and multimodal machine learning. -->

-Currently, My research has centered on **multi-modal large models** (mainly on **vision-language models**), including
+Currently, My research has centered on **multi-modal large models** (mainly on **vision-language models (VLMs)**), including

-* **Generation/AIGC**: text-to-image/video (T2I/V) generation, customized & controllable generation, diffusion models
+* **Generation/AIGC**: text-to-image/video (T2I/V) generation, customized & controllable generation, diffusion models, multi-modal large language models (MLLMs)
 * **Understanding**: text-video retrieval (TVR), compositional zero-shot learning (CZSL), few-shot learning (FSL), visual grounding
 * **Adaptation**: parameter-efficient fine-tuning (PEFT/PETL), meta-learning, transfer learning
 * **Embodied AI**: foundation models for robotics

-I am always looking for related collaborations, and some of them have produced top-level publications.
-If you are interested in communication, feel free to drop me an <a href="mailto:siteng.huang@gmail.com" target="_blank">email</a>.
+I am always looking for related collaborations, and most of them have produced top-level publications.
+Feel free to drop me an <a href="mailto:siteng.huang@gmail.com" target="_blank">email</a> if you are interested!

 <!-- language-augmented vision -->